 - Be 15 years and 6 months or older.

-- isit an Ohio BMV office in person (find a location near you).
+- Visit an Ohio BMV office in person.

 - Bring your certificate of completion for your Driver’s Ed course.